The following eligibility criteria will continue to be required to receive HoMEUW funding:

 - Identify its relationship with United Way in every practical manner, through the display of the United Way insignia on the Participating Organization’s property, offices, stationery, website, social media, publications, etc., and through any procedures that would be mutually beneficial;

-a. displaying a UWEM supplied logo that meets current brand standards on locally prepared printed materials, websites, e-newsletters, social media pages, in local offices, etc.;
+a. displaying a HoMEUW supplied logo that meets current brand standards on locally prepared printed materials, websites, e-newsletters, social media pages, in local offices, etc.;

 b.
 Acknowledging Partner Agency status when appropriate, in press releases, public service announcements, and other contacts with media;

-- Immediately notify UWEM regarding any legal, financial or governance matters and/or program changes which may impact the agency’s ability to operate and/or deliver services, including key staffing changes.
+- Immediately notify HoMEUW regarding any legal, financial or governance matters and/or program changes which may impact the agency’s ability to operate and/or deliver services, including key staffing changes.

-- To maintain a volunteer board which meets at least 4 times per year and includes representation from within the UWEM service area;
+- To maintain a volunteer board which meets at least 4 times per year and includes representation from within the HoMEUW service area;

 - To maintain status as an IRS 501(c)(3) non-profit charitable organization and comply with all federal and state laws and regulations regarding such status, including annual certification of compliance with IRS Form 990 requirements;

 - To adopt, implement, and adhere to a policy of non-discrimination in regards to staff, volunteers, board and clients/customers that complies with all State and Federal laws and with the mission and values of HoMEUW;

 - To maintain client confidentiality and to safeguard client information.
 In the event that any information pertaining to any individual is used or disclosed or is alleged to have been used or disclosed by the Agency, its employees, subcontractors or agents, in violation of this agreement, the Agency agrees to indemnify and hold HoMEUW from any and all liability, and agrees to bear all costs for the defense of any legal action incident thereto;